jupyterlab/jupyterlab/docs/source/user/extensions.rst

 ``<sys-prefix>/share/jupyter/lab``, where ``<sys-prefix>`` is the site-specific directory prefix of the current Python environment.
 You can query the current application path by running ``jupyter lab path``.
+Note that the application directory is expected to contain the JupyterLab static assets (e.g. `static/index.html`).
+If JupyterLab is launched and the static assets are not present, it will attempt to build if `node` is available, or raise an error during startup.

 JupyterLab Build Process
 ^^^^^^^^^^^^^^^^^^^^^^^^